DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Official exam materials

 g.a.s.t.
-DTZ practice set
+Practice set DTZ

 Free official practice set with real reading tasks in DTZ format.